planetscale/vitess-operator/README.md

-# PRE-RELEASE WARNING
+# PRE-ALPHA STAGE WARNING

-This project is not ready for the public yet.
-This code was only recently open-sourced and we are still working on making sure it's usable outside our own infrastructure.
+This project was only recently open-sourced and we are still working on making sure it's usable outside our own infrastructure, primarily in the scope of developing end-user documentation.

-If you want to help find and fix bugs, you're welcome to give it a try and send issues or PRs.
-Otherwise, please check back later!
+If you want to help develop features or find/fix bugs, you're welcome to give it a try and send issues or PRs.

 # Vitess Operator